 In my image, the magic of celestial light penetrates the darkness in small orbs around the primary orb.
 Golden rays shoot out from the center, piercing the blackness with hope and possibility.
 Imagine standing at the edge of a field, witnessing this glory, feeling the warmth of light bathe you in wonder.

-The exhibit will be on display for one month beginning December 10, 2022.
+The exhibit was on display for one month beginning December 10, 2022.

 Far Away Places 2022